THIS-Labs/actions-run-tests/README.md

 ## Tags

+Use tag v0.1 for normal stacks.
+Use v0.2 for core.

+### Usage

+Use the tag in the github workflow for the stack in both the feature and release yaml files:

+    - name: Run tests
+      uses: THIS-Institute/actions-run-tests@v0.1

 ### v0.1

 This tag runs a command that finds tests in repos that have been set up using